DeepSmeag/DeepSmeag/README.md

 - 👋 Hi, I’m @DeepSmeag, a CS grad focused on web development (fullstack/backend)
-- ⚡ Right now I'm fastest with NextJS and NestJS / Express
 - 👀 Big fan of ML/AI advancements, but bigger fan of building useful products.
 - 💞️ My mission is to connect people and information.
 <!--- 📫--->